 Search for “campaign effectiveness” in Google, and you’ll see that a lot of people are asking what campaign effectiveness means and how to measure it:

-It’s a question that a lot of people ask because the default metrics alone aren’t enough.
+It’s a question many people ask because the default metrics alone aren’t enough.

 The most rudimentary CRM setup typically accommodates new name acquisition or leads created from a campaign.
-The easiest variation of this involves setting up a form in a marketing automation platform that passes the new contact information through a program that associates the person record with a campaign record and updates the lead source to the campaign type.
+The most accessible variation involves setting up a form in a marketing automation platform that passes the latest contact information through a program that associates the person record with a campaign record and updates the lead source to the campaign type.

 Pro Tips: